Patient education: Upset stomach (functional dyspepsia) in adults (Beyond the Basics)

-Patient information: Stomach ache and stomach upset (The Basics)
+Patient education: Stomach ache and stomach upset (The Basics)

-Patient information: Acute abdomen (belly pain) (The Basics)
+Patient education: Acute abdomen (belly pain) (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Chronic abdominal pain in children and adolescents (Beyond the Basics)
+Patient education: Chronic abdominal pain in children and adolescents (Beyond the Basics)